Loss of an Eye

 Etiology

-- Anophthalmia ( A medical term used to characterize the absence of the globe and ocular tissue from the orbit ) can be congenital (present at birth) or acquired later in life.
+- Anophthalmia ( A medical term used to represent the absence of the globe and ocular tissue from the orbit ) can be congenital (present at birth) or acquired later in life.
 Congenital anophthalmia can occur alone or along with other birth defects.
-Cases of Anophthalmia might possibly lead to from inherited genetic mutations, sporadic genetic mutations, chromosome abnormalities, prenatal environmental insult or unknown.
+Cases of Anophthalmia might result from inherited genetic mutations, sporadic genetic mutations, chromosome abnormalities, prenatal environmental insult or unknown.

 - True or primary anophthalmos is very rare.
 Only when there is complete absence of the ocular tissue within the orbit can the diagnosis of true anophthalmos be made.
 Extreme microphthalmos is seen more commonly.
 In this condition, a very small globe is present within the orbital soft tissue, which is not visible on initial examination.